-we worry too much in general, but when it comes to weeding the soul garden, we can easily get stuck in the paralytic rigmarole of process, rather than the effective detachment that heals.
+We worry too much in general, but when it comes to weeding the soul garden, we can easily get stuck in the paralytic rigmarole of the process, rather than the effective detachment that heals.

-in our society, we like control. we’re addicted to it, and it’s less conscious cohort, manipulation. labels and the naming of things is one way we play these ideas out. whether it’s for a child, a spouse, or a reason for our suffering, being able to name it gives us a method of control and ownership of it.
+In our modern society, we like to control.
+We’re addicted to it and its less conscious cohort, manipulation.
+Labels and the naming of things is one way we play these ideas out.
+Whether it’s for a child, a spouse or a reason for our suffering, being able to name it gives us a method of control and ownership of it.

-therein lies enormous fear-based noise. forcing a thing into strict boundaries of logic and predictability is a way of reinforcing our own blinders while suppressing the potentiality of what is presented.
+Yet therein lies the fear-based noise.
+Forcing a thing into rigid boundaries of logic and predictability is a way of reinforcing our own blinders while unintentionally suppressing the usability of what is presented.

-thus, moment by present moment, we enable our own lightening without the need to judge the ever-vigilant void; shadowy aspects are as co-creative as that which is plain and evident.
+Moment by present moment, we can further our own enlightenment without the need to judge the ever-present void; shadowy aspects are as co-creative as that which is visible and evident.

 Our labels are rarely expansive, and our collective has certainly explored constriction, suppression and stifling spirituality enough.